ClaraML96/ClaraML96.github.io/index.markdown

 ## ACT I : Understanding the subway usage

-Before we dive into the bigger events in the big apple, we will first explore how the subway is used and its ridership on a daily basis
+Before we dive into the bigger events in the Big Apple, we will first explore how the subway is used and how its ridership varies on a daily basis.
+Public transportation plays a vital role in New York City's rhythm, and the subway system is arguably its lifeline.
+Understanding its everyday usage provides critical context for interpreting how larger events influence movement across the city.

 <div style="display: flex; justify-content: center; margin-bottom: 20px;">
   <div class="image-container">